tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 straightforward, standardized format can guide better consumer decisions.
-Nevertheless, it is unclear whether the observed benefits of absolute units (i.e., kWh) are genuinely attributable to their absolute nature, or if other inherent characteristics of these units might be driving the effects.
+Nevertheless, it is unclear whether the observed benefits of absolute units (i.e., kWh) are genuinely attributable to their absolute nature, or if other characteristics of these units might be driving the effects (e.g., familiarity).

 ## Limitations and Future Directions